alan-turing-institute/open-research-community-management/project-management/team-meetings.md

 ### Personal and project related highlights (celebration, success, failures and everything in between)

-> *Please add a bullet point with something you'd like the team members to know about\*.
-> You may respond to any of the points before or after the team meeting
+> *Please add a bullet point with something you'd like the team members to know about.
+You may respond to any of the points before or after the team meeting.*
 *
 *
 *